2023 Auckland Anniversary Weekend floods: Other events

 While the North Island was being impacted by extreme weather, MetService confirmed that the humid tropical air that had been brought into the New Zealand area also caused some severe weather in the South Island.
 Severe thunderstorms impacted some areas of Otago and Southland, while the eastern South Island including parts of coastal Canterbury, Otago, and Southland experienced heatwave conditions at the beginning of February.
 Heavy rain along the western coast of the South Island caused some slips and minor flooding in the West Coast and Tasman regions, closing a portion of SH 6 on Sunday 5 February, while a small tornado hit Greymouth just after midnight on Monday 6 February.

-On 28 January, the Interislander ferry MV Kaitaki lost power while sailing between Picton and Wellington in Cook Strait at around 5:00 pm.
+On 28 January, the Interislander ferry Kaitaki lost power while sailing between Picton and Wellington in Cook Strait at around 5:00 pm.
 The ship drifted towards Sinclair Head in rough seas churned up by the weather system impacting the North Island.
 The crew managed to restore some power and made it to Wellington at around 9:00 pm with the assistance of tugboats.
 The power outage was determined to not have been caused by the weather.

 Cyclone Gabrielle brought further severe weather to the North Island from Sunday 12 February to Thursday 16 February, killing 11 people.

 The upper North Island, particularly Auckland, experienced another significant flooding event a few months later on Tuesday 9 May, resulting in one death.